 After the conclusion MEP Jeroen Lenaers, invited the participants to continue the discussion in a more relaxed atmosphere at a cocktail in the European Parliament.

-Pictures of the events can be seen here.
+Pictures of the event can be seen here.

 Thank you to our sponsors for making this evening happen: